Winnie Chow, Partner

-Louise Liu, Senior Associate
+GiGi Wong, Senior Associate

 Anne Salt, Associate

 Anne has a passion for people and assisting them through what is often one of the most difficult and stressful events of their lives.
 Having been a corporate lawyer for almost 20 years before returning to family law where she started her legal career in Australia, Anne brings a wealth of experience and understanding of complex financial matters but also has a genuine interest in children’s matters.
-Anne has multi-disciplinary qualifications in Law, Accounting and Project Management and in addition to being a Solicitor admitted to practice in Hong Kong and Australia, is also a Certified Practising Accountant.
+Anne has multi-disciplinary qualifications in Law, Accounting and Project Management and, in addition to being a solicitor admitted to practise in Hong Kong and Australia, is also a Certified Practising Accountant.
 Anne spent 10 years in the Royal Australian Air Force and 10 years in Legal and Financial roles in Australia, before permanently relocating to Hong Kong with her family in 2004 where she has held a variety of Corporate Commercial & Legal roles before joining CRB.
 These provide her with a unique combination of skills and experience which she applies for the benefit of our clients.